Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Ablation Studies

-Meanwhile, to verify that CFGT can effectively adjust attention according to the context, we make an efficiency trade-off on the number of CFGTs.
-In TABLE~\ref{tab:Efficiency}, CFGT-N indicates that N CFGTs are used in the model.
-It can be seen that our model achieves more than 0.4dB improvement on the Manga109 at the cost of less than 70K parameters compared to the model without CFGT.
-In addition, we present the visual heatmap of different numbers of CFGTs in Fig.~\ref{visual CFGT}.
+To explore which regions of the image the CT Block that CNN combines with Transformer will focus on, we present the visual heatmaps of different numbers of CT Blocks in Fig.~\ref{visual CFGT}.
 Among them, the color close to red in the image represents the part where the attention is focused.
-So we can see that in the absence of CFGT, the attention is only focused on a small number of texture features, and as the number of CFGTs increases, more fine-grained features in images are paid attention to.
-This means that more CFGT makes the model tends to recover more accurate detailed features, which is conducive to image restoration.
+So we can see that in the absence of a CT Block, the attention is only focused on a small number of texture features, and as the number of CT Blocks increases, more fine-grained features in images are paid attention to.
+It also indicates that CT Blocks allow the model to progressively focus on the surrounding fine-grained pixels that the model needs to reconstruct the texture when recovering important texture features.
+This means that more CT Blocks make the model tends to recover more accurate detailed features, which is conducive to image restoration.

-In TABLE~\ref{tab:8CFGTs}, OnlyT indicates that only the Transformer part of the CFIN is retained.
-Compared with other advanced lightweight SISR models, it can be seen that our CFGT achieves promising results with only 91K parameters.
-This further verifies the effectiveness and advancement of CFIN.